-As suggested by the name, this marvellous black granite is quarried in the north-eastern province of South Africa.
+As suggested by the name, this marvelous black granite is quarried in the northeastern province of South Africa.
 It is also known as Nero Impala as it is found among the ravishing landscapes with prosperous wild fauna where one can often observe grazing impalas, an African species of antelopes.

 (Nero Impala Granite)